 As MongoDB is a general purpose database, we are embedded in many different types of applications.
-One of the most common areas is , where our are ushering telcos through their digital transformation journeys.
+One of the most common areas is business support system (BSS) modernization, where our billing solutions are ushering telcos through their digital transformation journeys.

 Consolidation in the telecommunications industry has resulted in many mergers and acquisitions, with each business bringing its own systems and customers to be integrated.

 This has driven many large telcos to modernize billing functions to embrace new architectures and data management approaches, including convergent billing.
 When done successfully, this can yield significant improvements in customer experience while at the same time reducing costs — critical in an increasingly competitive marketplace with compressed margins and rising customer expectations.